coveo/source.coveo.com/_posts/2019-07-11-scoped-search-part-1-introduction.md

 If at all, they will therefore use scoped search **for their subsequent searches, not the first one**.

 Keeping that in mind is really important because it means that **scoped search usually happens after a failed attempt**.
-Said differently there already is friction in the user’s journey when this feature is used, which makes good implementation even more important.
+In other words there already is friction in the user’s journey when this feature is used, which makes good implementation even more important.

 # The Impact of Bad Implementation